Enrico2/gatsby3-netlifycms-tailwind/src/articles/an-example-article-boys.md

 featuredImg: "../images/articles/an-example-article-image-boys.jpg"
 ---

-This is some text in markdown.
-Check out the cool ToC.
+You knew your pal had come into money when he started throwing out perfectly good pistachios like he was above cracking ‘em open with a box cutter like the rest of us.

-# This is a H2
+# This is a H1

-lorem ipsum dolor sit amet, consectetur adipiscing
+Yeah.
+Oh, hey, look at you, ground.

-## This is a H1
+## This is a H2

-lorem ipsum dolor sit amet, consectetur adipiscing
+Nice onesie.
+Does it come in men’s?

 ### This is a H3

-lorem ipsum dolor sit amet, consectetur adipiscing
+You wanna come to a super soft birthday party?

-#### You get the drift
+#### Figure it out

-lorem ipsum dolor sit amet, consectetur adipiscing
+Every woman knows that the way to a man’s heart is not through his zipper, it’s through his stomach.